Register now for SFU Sprint

 - Dead code hunt

 The PKP Sprint will be held in advance of the Library Publishing Coalition Forum and the CARL Advancing Open meeting — both also held at SFU’s Harbour Centre campus.
 Why not spend the whole week in beautiful Vancouver and attend all three!
+Participants can attend Day 1 only to accommodate other events.

 Special thanks to SFU Library for assisting with local arrangements.